Price includes freshly prepared BBQ lunch, open bar, and snorkel gear

 - Vegetable Crudité

-* PLEASE NOTE: Our delicious BBQ lunch is typically served around 3:30pm-4pm after our water activities.
+Please note: Our delicious BBQ lunch is typically served from 3:30pm-4pm after our water activities.

 - Regional Wines